Local9/fivem-csharp/README.md

 ## Limitations

 Currently [FxEvents](https://github.com/manups4e/FxEvents) only allows a single resource to be using it, so it is best to develop with this in mind, it was originally developed for C# Frameworks that run in a single resource.

+## Known Issues

+- Console Error: `Could not load assembly MySql.Data - loading exceptions: Exception loading assembly MySql.Data: System.IO.FileNotFoundException: Unable to find the specified file.`

+  This is a false positive error, migrations still run and MySql.Data has currently not shown to be required during migrations.
+This can be ignored, fluentmigrator has had conversations around an [issue](https://github.com/fluentmigrator/fluentmigrator/pull/1600) thats likely related to it but have yet to release a new version with the changes.